publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2776.md

  __National Disclosure Policy for Sensitive Weapons Technology; Report to Congress__

     [Pub.
-L. 96–92, § 20(a)][/us/pl/96/92/s20/a], Oct.
+L. 96–92][/us/pl/96/92], § 20(a), Oct.
 29, 1979, [93 Stat.
 710][/us/stat/93/710], directed President to undertake a thorough review of interagency procedures and disclosure criteria used by United States in determining whether sensitive weapons technology will be transferred to other countries, and not later than Feb.
 15, 1980 to transmit a report to Congress setting forth the results of such review, together with such recommendations as are necessary to improve the current disclosure system, prior to repeal by [Pub.
-L. 97–113, title VII, § 734(a)(11)][/us/pl/97/113/s734/a/11], Dec.
+L. 97–113, title VII][/us/pl/97/113/tVII], § 734(a)(11), Dec.
 29, 1981, [95 Stat.
 1560][/us/stat/95/1560].

 ----------